 The company provided payment receipts for US$ 17.5 million into the Consolidated Account under the category “Revenue from unidentified taxes.”
 The Liberia Revenue Authority (LRA) confirmed that these payments could not be linked to any specific tax type and may relate to settlements or adjustments; however, the exact particulars were not specified in the receipts, and no further details were provided by the company.
 The lack of clear classification limits the transparency and usefulness of the data for oversight and public accountability.

-In order to comply with EITI Requirement 4.1 and 4.7.a, it is recommended that the LRA and extractive companies :
+To comply with EITI Requirement 4.1 and 4.7.a, it is recommended that the LRA and extractive companies :